cmu-delphi/delphi-epidata/docs/api/ecdc_ili.md

 This endpoint provides weekly influenza-like illness (ILI) rates for European countries, as reported by the European Centre for Disease Prevention and Control (ECDC).
 Data is scraped from `flunewseurope.org`.

-> [!WARNING]
-> The scraper may occasionally fail to download all available data due to website responsiveness.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include:
 [contributing](README.md#contributing), [citing](README.md#citing), and